 Each student is assigned an academic advisor upon entering the Conservatory; the advisor tracks the student's progress through graduation.
-The student's advisor is available throughout his or her time at the school for guidance in all matters that a student may encounter, including curricular counseling, academic progress, and any other issues that may arise.
+The academic advisor is available throughout the student's program for guidance in all matters that a student may encounter, including curricular counseling, academic progress, and any other issues that may arise.
 The advisor will guide the student throughout the program and provide referrals to other faculty and staff as needed.
 The advisor will also serve as the primary contact for international students admitted to the PD program who wish to be considered for transfer to the BM in the second year.